Exporting or moving high risk food and feed of non-animal origin to the EU or Northern Ireland from 1 January 2021

 - gets the samples and does the testing

-- gives results or analysis to the certifier
+- gives results of the analytical report to the certifier

 The EU import agent uploads the copies onto the TRACES notification required for entry to the EU.